segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 Visit the [destination actions docs](/docs/connections/destinations/actions/) learn more about destination actions, and view available actions for your destination.

-### Step 4: Configure the event
+### Step 2d: Configure the event

-Finally, you'll configure your event and select additional entity context you want to send to the destination.
+Finally, you'll configure your event and select additional properties to include in the event.

 To configure your event:

-1. Selecting additional properties to include in each event.
+1. Select additional properties to include in each event.
 - As you're configuring your event, you can view a preview of the enriched event based on your property selections.
-2. Next, map your event from your audience to your destination.
+2. Map your event from your audience to your destination.
 - You can preview what the event will look like in your destination.
-3. Click **Save** to save your changes, or **Save and enable** to save the configuration and enable the events.
+3. After configuring, click **Save**.

 After saving, you'll be redirected to a destination sidesheet where you can view all configured events and their corresponding actions.

-## Confirm the payload in your destination
+## Step 3: Confirm the payload in your destination

 Linked Audiences will send events to your destination after Segment computes the audience.